 Myth 4 – You Can’t Find Out the Underlying Cause of Vertigo

 Since only about half of people who get vertigo ever find out what is causing it, this is an understandable impression.
 However, it is possible to find out what is causing vertigo in many cases.
-For those who don’t know what is initiating their vertigo, there is an often-overlooked underlying cause to check into.
+For those who don’t know what is initiating the symptom, there is an often-overlooked underlying cause to check into.
 It is a misalignment in the upper cervical spine that can affect both the central nervous system and the ears.
 We’ll discuss this more in a moment.

 Especially when he or she can’t find the underlying cause, many doctors will try to convince a patient that vertigo is simply part of the aging process.
 That’s why so many seniors fall each year.
 But there is no reason that a person would get vertigo simply because they are older than they were before.
 Yes, age is a risk factor for vertigo because the older a person is, the more common the symptom is.
 However, this is related to the greater chance of having a condition that causes vertigo, not because vertigo is part of the aging process.